Why are Audiobooks so expensive? Or are they…

 Why are Audiobooks so expensive?

-When we are talking about audiobooks, there are even more people involved and that’s really at the core of why audiobook production costs are so high.
+When we are talking about audiobooks, there are even more professionals involved, and that’s at the core of why audiobook production costs are so high.

 So, we have a minimum of 27 hours now for the narrator and for edits, but in reality, it’s many, many more to account for reading mistakes, editing, and perfecting the sound quality.
 And all of this is done by professionals who need expensive equipment and need to… you know… live off of their work!